FLHS PATRIOT BATTALION JROTC

 Oh, say can you see, By the dawn's early light, What so proudly we hailed, At the twilight's last gleaming?
 Whose broad stripes and bright stars, Through the perilous fight, O'er the ramparts we watched, Were so gallantly streaming.
 And the rocket's red glare, The bombs bursting in air, Gave proof through the night, That our flag was still there.
 Oh say does that star spangled banner yet wave, For the land of the free, and the home of the brave.

-Rank Descriptions
+Rank Descriptions:

-Cadet Private First Class: one chevron above one bar Cadet Private: one chevron
+Cadet Private First Class: one chevron above one bar

-Download File
+Download PDF

 Francis Lewis High School